heyheyhello/voko/readme.md

 hyperscript projects such as the original _hyperscript_ project, JSX, vhtml, the reviver's in Preact and other React-like projects, and Val (from Skate.js)

-The reviver will not use a virtual DOM, or handle state or updates.
+There's no virtual DOM or handling of state or updates.
 It only simplifies the DOM API allowing for HTML components without a framework.

 Turns: